 1. INTRODUCTION

-French bean (Phaseolus vulgaris L.) a short duration leguminous vegetable crop is better known for its mature dry seeds as well as immature tender green pods (Abate, 2006).
-It’s dry seed contains 21.1 percent protein, 69.9 percent carbohydrates, 1.7 percent fat, 381 mg calcium, 425 mg phosphorous and 12.4 mg iron per 100 g of edible part (Ali and Kushwaha, 1987).
+French bean (Phaseolus vulgaris L.) a short-duration leguminous vegetable crop is better known for its mature dry seeds as well as immature tender green pods (Abate, 2006).
+Its dry seed contains 21.1% protein, 69.9% carbohydrates, 1.7 % fat, 381 mg calcium, 425 mg phosphorous, and 12.4 mg iron per 100 g (Ali and Kushwaha, 1987).
 French bean is widely cultivated in the temperate and subtropical regions and also in many parts of the tropics (Panda et al., 2023).
-It is extensively grown commercially and also in the home garden (Barge et al., 2022).
-It occupies special importance in terms of production, acreage and economic return among all the vegetables grown in New Alluvial zone of West Bengal.
-But non-application of adequate nutrients prevents the farmers for getting desired yield from this vegetable.
-According to Banerjee (1984), very less of our fields are sown in quality seed and the remaining areas are covered by seed produced by farmers, bulk of which is without any form of quality control.
-He also reported that by using quality seeds, yield could be increased substantially (Banerjee et al., 1984).Practice of seed treatment involves applying plant growth regulators or protective agents to the seeds before planting to enhance germination, protect against diseases, and improve overall crop performance.
+It is extensively grown commercially and in the home garden (Barge et al., 2022).
+It occupies special importance in production, acreage, and economic return among all the vegetables grown in the New Alluvial zone of West Bengal.
+But non-application of adequate nutrients prevents the farmers from getting the desired yield from this vegetable.
+According to Banerjee (1984), limited fields are sown with quality seeds, and the remaining areas are covered by seeds produced by farmers, the bulk of which is without any form of quality control.
+He also reported that by using quality seeds, yield could be increased substantially (Banerjee et al., 1984).
+The practice of seed treatment involves applying plant growth regulators or protective agents to the seeds before planting to enhance germination, protect against diseases, and improve overall crop performance.
 Increasing the production of high-quality French bean pods could be achieved through seed treatments with growth hormones such as GA3 and IAA.
 Plant growth regulators play a crucial role in increasing crop yields, and with the advent of low-cost technologies, agricultural production may now be increased at a never-before-seen rate (Prachiet al., 2025).
-In the recent years, attempt has been also made to see the impact on minimizing the damage and loss caused by plant pathogens by using growth regulators (El-Fawy et al., 2017).
-Plant growth regulators can improve the physiological efficiency including photosynthetic ability and thereby helping in effective flower formation, fruit and seed development and ultimately enhance productivity of the crops (Kumar et al., 2018).
-Thus, the present investigation was done with the objective of finding out the influence of plant growth regulators (GA3 and IAA) and to check if the synergistic effect is present between GA3 and IAA together on seed quality parameters of French bean seed.
+In recent years, an attempt has been also made to see the impact of minimizing the damage and loss caused by plant pathogens by using growth regulators (El-Fawy et al., 2017).
+Plant growth regulators can improve physiological efficiency including photosynthetic ability thereby helping in effective flower formation, fruit, and seed development and ultimately enhancing the productivity of the crops (Kumar et al., 2018).
+Thus, the present investigation was done with the objective of finding out the influence of plant growth regulators (GA3 and IAA) and to check if any synergistic effect exists between GA3 and IAA on seedling quality parameters of French bean seed.

 2. material and methods

-A laboratory experiment was carried out at the Department of Seed Science and Technology, Institute of Agricultural Science, University of Calcutta, to evaluate the influence of growth hormones seed treatment and compatibility of growth hormones in seed treatment on seed quality parameters of a French bean (Phaseolus vulgaris L.) variety.
-The experiment was carried out to study the effect of IAA and GA3 with different concentrations i.e. 25 and 50 ppm and different combination of them for three hours on the seeds of ‘Mahima’, a local variety of French bean.
+A laboratory experiment was carried out at the Department of Seed Science and Technology, Institute of Agricultural Science, University of Calcutta, to evaluate the influence of growth hormones seed treatment and compatibility of growth hormones in seed treatment on seedling quality parameters of a French bean variety.
+The experiment was carried out to study the effect of IAA and GA3 with different concentrations i.e. 25 and 50 ppm and different combinations of them for three hours on the seeds of ‘Mahima’, a local variety of French bean.
 Forty-five seeds were taken for three replications.
-The seeds were weighed and required solution was applied in 1:5 ratio on weight basis.
+The seeds were weighed and the required solution was applied in a 1:5 ratio on a weight basis.
 Subsequently, seeds were soaked in aqueous solutions of the growth regulators for three hours and tested under controlled conditions as per the procedure given by ISTA Rules (Anonymous, 1996).
-Nine treatments were taken in consideration as described in table 1.
+Nine treatments were taken into consideration as described in table 1.

 Table 1: Details of Seed Treatments used in the experiment.